 The English had established an outpost in the Cape of Good Hope to help the passing ships to rest and replenish food supplies.
 Some Dutch farmers had settled in this area to cultivate and sell the produce to the passing ships.
 They started having conflicts with the local African people.
 They tried to drive the Africans away from their lands.
 These Africans were called Boers.
 When the British began to increase their control over the area, the Boers were dissatisfied.
 So, they migrated to new areas and even established independent republics.
 When gold and diamond mines were discovered in these new areas (1869 and 1886), a large number of people from Europe and Africa and India started migrating to South Africa.
 They wanted to earn money from the mining boom.
 The British government now wanted to end the independence of the Boers and establish British power over the mining regions.
 They fought two bitter wars, known as the Boer Wars, to gain control over much of what is today called South Africa.
 These wars ended in 1902 and the British consolidated all the regions of South Africa into one 'Union of South Africa'.
 By this time, South Africa had a mixed population of European migrants (mainly English and Dutch), Black Africans, Indians and Chinese.
 The British developed a government system which favoured the Europeans who were called Whites (20% of the total population) and gave them civic rights of voting etc. This new system discriminated against the Africans who were known as Blacks (75% of population) and Indians (about 5%).
 Native Africans had to pay heavy taxes, and had to live in a very small demarcated area.
 They were not allowed to acquire land in any other areas which were reserved for the Whites.
-Thus, whites had about 90% of all lands. Α number discriminatory laws were passed to ensure that the
+Thus, whites had about 90% of all lands.
+A number of discriminatory laws were passed to ensure that the Blacks and Indians worked for the British settlers in farms and mines.
+They were also denied civil rights of free movement and right to form associations to express their complaints.
+This policy of discriminating against the majority of the population based on racial differences is called Apartheid Policy.
+The African people fought against it for almost the entire 20th century and finally ended it in 1994.

-Fig. 16.8: Boer war.
+Fig. 15.8: Boer war.